 1. Understands your business

-All providers aren’t equal and business banking differs a great deal from consumer banking.
+All financial institutions aren’t equal and commercial banking differs a great deal from consumer banking.
 Your prospective online banking partner should be experienced in commercial banking and should take the time to really understand your business needs.
-They should also have in-depth knowledge of your industry and market, so as to provide customized solutions.
+They should also have in-depth knowledge of your industry and market, so they can provide your business with customized solutions.

 2. Is financially sound